 - Half-Sheet Shipping Labels – These are to print the packing label/postage for the boxes to send in.
 Half will be the actual shipping label (I use UPS, and Amazon has partnered with UPS to get great shipping rates), and the other half will be basically your packing slip with your information on it.
 There is no need to include a packing slip inside the box.

 - Poly Bags – These are basically ziplock bags (I started out using quart and gallon size bags).
 Bags with an opening over 5″ must have a suffocation warning on them.
 I ended up buying an assortment pack of sizes that already has the warning pre-printed.
+If your bags don’t have the suffocation warning, you can buy suffocation warning stickers for such.

 - Cardboard Boxes – At first, I was recycling other boxes I’d received purchases in, but I found it’s much easier to buy boxes from Walmart for only $1 each (available instore only) as they have the sizes written right on them (because you have to submit the size of the box when you ship it), and I think the shipping rates are less for their standard sizes boxes.